onchainrank/chrome_inj/README.md

 The extension will extract the `address` parameter and inject an iframe that loads:

-2. **Request Authorization:**
+2. **API Authentication:**
-   The background service worker intercepts requests to `http://localhost:3000/single/*` and appends an `Authorization` header with the stored API key.
+   The API key is included in the iframe URL path for authentication with onchainrank.com.

 3. **Tab Visibility Management:**
    When you switch to another tab, the extension removes the iframe to close WebSocket connections.
 When you return, the iframe is re-injected.